 Restoring Wooden Finishes and Furniture after Fire Damage in Middleton

 Contents cleaning can become an arduous task after a fire in your home.
-Since you are dealing with many different types of material, your choice of cleaning method and product is correctly is essential.
+Since you are dealing with many different types of material, your choice of cleaning method and the product is correctly is essential.
 Many wood surfaces in your home, such as tabletops, cabinets, bookshelves, or chests, may have a finish of lacquer, varnish paint, or wax.
-These finishes can make woods more resistant toward heat or smoke and odor.
+These finishes can make woods more resistant to heat or smoke, and odor.
 However, the type of finish can have a limiting effect on the cleaning products we can use to remove soots or other types of damage.

 When wooden furnishings are affected by fire damage in your Middleton home, there are many different considerations for a restorer.
 While some areas of the furniture may have to finish, others may not.
 Unfinished wood, likely to be in the interior of cabinets, absorbs smoke and odor more quickly because it is naturally porous.
 However, finishes themselves may wear away in the presence of a fire, which leads to spotting staining or discoloration.

-When there is significant blistering or staining, SERVPRO may need to refinish the furniture to provide an even color balance across the furniture and return it to a preloss condition.
+When there is significant blistering or staining, SERVPRO may need to refinish the furniture to provide an even color balance across the furniture and return it to a pre-damaged condition.
 Refinishing involves removing soot, soiling, and finish from the furniture altogether.
 Dry smokes can often need vacuuming.
-However, wet-smoke damages may need dissolving in a solvent to remove effectively.
+However, wet-smoke damages may need dissolving in a solvent to remove them effectively.
 Once the surface is clean, we sand it down using either hand-held sandpaper or through soda and sandblasting machines.
 The sanded surface often needs refinishing to provide an even coloring and finish similar to how the furnishing was before the fire.

-Managing and restoring furniture requires expertise, contact SERVPRO of Middletown / New Britain at (860) 826-5169.
+Managing and restoring furniture requires expertise; contact SERVPRO of Middletown / New Britain at (860) 826-5169.